-The COVID-19 outbreak is having a significant impact on all of us and has affected the way in which we work and live our lives.
+The COVID-19 outbreak had a significant impact on all of us and has affected the way in which we work and live our lives.

-For many doctors and healthcare professionals this may be a time of increased pressure and stress.
-It is quite normal to experience feelings of distress in the current situation and it is important to recognise that this is not a reflection on your ability to do your job or to cope.
+For many doctors and healthcare professionals it was and is still a time of increased pressure and stress.
+It is quite normal to experience feelings of distress and it is important to recognise that this is not a reflection on your ability to do your job or to cope.

-It is important during this time that you take time to prioritise your own mental health and wellbeing, recognising that it is more difficult to provide outstanding care for others when you are not adequately cared for yourself.
+It is important to take time to prioritise your own mental health and wellbeing, recognising that it is more difficult to provide outstanding care for others when you are not adequately cared for yourself.

 Royal College of Physicians and Surgeons of Glasgow.
 The little book of wellbeing

 Royal College of Physicians of Edinburgh.
 Wellbeing and support for Physicians

 World Health Organization.
 Coping with stress during the 2019-nCoV outbreak

 NHS Every mind matters.
 Coronavirus and mental wellbeing